skynet-guide/docs/docs/help/faq.md

   <summary>
     Does Sia have unlimited supply?
   </summary>
   There is no hard limit on the supply, but we are limited by the time.
 Since we know the block reward, we can say how many SC there will be at any point in the future.
 And while the supply is maybe "theoretically infinite", our lifespan is not.
-In the time that matters to us, inflation is quite low and with exception of 2021 (Sia Foundation established) it's going <a href="https://siastats.info/macroeconomics">steadily down</a>.
+In the time that matters to us, inflation is quite low and with exception of 2021 (Sia Foundation established) it's going <a target="_blank" rel="noopener noreferrer" href="ps://siastats.info/macroeconomics">steadily down</a>.
   <br><br>
   Also there is a very good reason for no hard limit.
 Over time, it could happen that majority of circulating supply ends up locked in storage contracts and/or held by people.
 It could also be literally scooped by some entity, presenting a serious attack vector.
 This could make it very difficult for those who are using SC to pay for their storage.
 That’s why Sia is always going to have a block reward to guarantee new coins entering the ecosystem.
 </details>